 How to Write a Backstory

 If you’ve read as many books as I have, at some point you begin to wonder what makes a good story.
-The answer, according to Carol Alwood, is focused backstory.
+The answer, according to Carol Alwood, is having a focused backstory.
 Her new book, Focused Backstory, gives detailed instructions on how to write a backstory.

 This post may contain affiliate links.
 Read the full affiliate policy.